b01ix/b01ix.github.io/_pages/index.md

 - ***projects*** - in this section I will write about my own pet projects.
 They are mainly about robotics, since I guess I am still a kid inside.
 - ***about*** - just some information about me.
 So far it's just a copy of my linkedin.
 Maybe I will update that in the future.

-*Why I suddenly decided to start a blog?*

-Well, first of all, just want to improve my english.
-Do not even remember (except some cases at work) the last time when I wrote an essay.
-Also just to introduce some kind of a structure to my life.
-I already noticed that I have a lot of small pieces lying here and there, and now, I think, it's time to combine them and finish the puzzle.

 If you have any questions or comments, just shoot me an <a href="mailto:mail@erbol.me">email</a> (yeah, I am closer to boomers than to Z) or message me on telegram or instagram `b01ix`.